What is the Special Use Permit Program?

 Fill out Application

-Fill out this application thoroughly as soon as you begin to plan a trip to OSMP.
+Fill out the Special Use Permit application thoroughly as soon as you begin to plan a trip to OSMP.
 Toilet and parking facilities must be adequate for the proposed trip.

 Submit Application 14 Days Ahead